-▶ NOTE Section 5.8.2.
+NOTE Section 5.7.3.
 Setting the personal/altitude adjustments describes how the Altitude value is set.

-Traveling to a higher elevation can temporarily cause a change in the equilibrium of dissolved nitrogen in the body.
+WARNING Traveling to a higher elevation can temporarily cause a change in the equilibrium of dissolved nitrogen in the body.
 It is recommended that you acclimatize to the new altitude by waiting at least three (3) hours before diving.

-5.9.5.
+5.8.5.
 Personal adjustments

 There are personal factors that can affect your susceptibility to DCI, which you can predict in advance, and input into the decompression model.
 Such factors vary between divers and also for the same diver from one day to another.
-There is available a three-step Personal Adjustment setting if a more conservative dive plan is desired, and a two-step adjustment for RGBM effect on repetitive dives for very experienced divers.
+The five-step Personal Adjustment setting is available if a more conservative or aggressive dive plan is desired.
 The personal factors which tend to increase the possibility of DCI include, but are not limited to:

 - cold exposure -water temperature less than 20 °C/68 °F

 - below average physical fitness level

 - fatigue

 - dehydration

+- personal settings in air/ean

-- · previous history of DCI
+- previous history of DCI

 - stress

 - obesity

 - patent foramen ovale (PFO)

 - exercise on or after dive

 This feature is used to adjust the computer to be more conservative, according to personal preference, by entering the suitable Personal Adjustment setting with the help of Table 5.7, Personal Adjustment settings.
 In ideal conditions, retain the default setting, P0.
 If conditions are more difficult, or any of the factors which tend to increase the possibility of DCI exist, select P1, or even the most conservative P2.
-The dive computer then adjusts its mathematical model according to the entered Personal Adjustment setting, giving shorter no-decompression times (refer to Section 10.2.2.
-No-decompression limits for various depths (m) and Table 10.2, No-decompression time limits for various depths (ft)).
+For very experienced divers willing to take high personal risks and full responsibility of their own condition, two negative values of the personal adjustments, P-2 and P-1, exist.
+The dive computer then adjusts its mathematical model according to the entered Personal Adjustment setting, giving shorter no-decompression times.

-Personal adjust- ment value Condition Desired tables P0 Ideal conditions Default P1 Some risk factors or conditions exist Progressively more conservative P2 Several risk factors or condi- tions exist
+Personal adjust- ment value Condition Desired tables P-2 Ideal conditions, excellent physical fitness, highly experi- enced with a lot of dives in the near past Progressively less conservative P-1 Ideal conditions, good physical fitness, well experienced with dives in the near past P0 Ideal conditions Default P1 Some risk factors or conditions exist Progressively more conservative P2 Several risk factors or condi- tions exist